mauroservienti/milestone.github.io/_posts/you-want-to-compose-emails-right.md

 In this context, no, the only real difference is the transport we use.
 A web page is delivered to the user via HTTP, a mail message through SMTP.
 Regardless of the transport used, they are both frontends.

 We can use the same [ViewModel Composition techniques](https://milestone.topics.it/categories/view-model-composition) if they are both frontends.
-Upon receiving one of the mentioned events, Marketing invokes a Composition gateway API that will compose the required data, e.g., a Json object, that later marketing can use to send a message to the email sender component.
+Upon receiving one of the mentioned events, Marketing invokes a Composition gateway API that will compose the required data, e.g., a JSON object, that marketing can later use to send a message to the email sender component.
 The following diagram shows the interactions across the different components to send the email message finally:

 ![email sending diagram](/img/posts/you-want-to-compose-emails-right/email-sending-diagram.png){:class="img-fluid mx-auto d-block"}